DeepanshuGupta891/todo-app/README.md

    .env --> folder name

-   then add these two lines
+   Then Add these two lines

    PORT=5000